LadybirdBrowser/ladybird/Documentation/BuildInstructionsLadybird.md

 ## Build Prerequisites

-Qt6 development packages, FFmpeg, nasm, additional build tools, and a C++23 capable compiler like g++-13 or clang-17 are required.
+Qt6 development packages, nasm, additional build tools, and a C++23 capable compiler like g++-13 or clang-17 are required.

 CMake 3.25 or newer must be available in $PATH.